tarwn/lessthandot-hugo/blogs/content/posts/2012-12-03-sargable-queries.md

 CREATE TABLE Test(SomeID varchar(100))
 ```

-Let&#8217;s insert some data that will start with a letter followed by some digits
+Let's insert some data that will start with a letter followed by some digits

 sql
 INSERT Test